Is there a provision for registration with other states?

 The purpose of the Registration Law is to ensure that the landowners of Mississippi receive the services of only competent, ethical, and professionally trained practitioners in the management of their timber and lands.
 Supporters of this law believe that professional forest management is essential in making our renewable timber resources the state's most important and sustainable crop.

-Specific criteria for forester registration are provided by law and by the State Board of Registration for Foresters.
-Foresters must have a B.S. or higher degree from an accredited forestry school, pass a Board-administered test and certify that they have no conflicts with the legal or ethical requirements of the Forester Registration Law.
+Specific criteria for forester registration are provided by law and rules & regulations by the State Board of Registration for Foresters.
+Foresters must have a B.S. or higher degree from an accredited forestry school (SAF), pass a Board administered examination and certify that they have no conflicts with the legal or ethical requirements of the Forester Registration Law.

 Registrations are done on the 1st and 15th of each month once all criteria has been met.
-To remain registered, a practicing forester must, on a continuing basis, fulfill education requirements to stay current with state-of-art forest management policies, procedures, and innovations.
-A forester's registration must be renewed every 2 years to maintain a legal license to practice forestry in Mississippi.
+To remain registered, a practicing forester must, on a continuing basis, fulfill education requirements to stay current with forest management policies, procedures, and innovations.
+A forester’s registration must be renewed every two (2) years (odd numbered years) to maintain a legal license to practice forestry in Mississippi.
 Foresters are responsible in keeping their own documentation as proof of their continuing education for each renewal period as well as keeping the Board office informed of any contact changes (email, mailing, phone).

 How Are Complaints Handled?

 Anyone who feels a registered forester has not offered professional service or has violated a canon of the Code of Ethics may enter a complaint with the Board of Registration.
 All complaints are thoroughly investigated.